How are you selling? Webify (v0.1) Edition

 Stripe x InvoiceNinja

-Which has stripe and BTCPay integration https://invoiceninja.com/payments/
+Which has stripe and BTCPay integration https://invoiceninja.com/payments/, just in case you are into crypto.

 MIT | Accept Bitcoin payments.
 Free, open-source & self-hosted, Bitcoin payment processor.